Flag of Portugal: Evolution

-Since the foundation of the kingdom, the flag of Portugal was always linked to the Portuguese coat of arms.
+Since the foundation of the kingdom, the banner of arms, i.e. the flag form of the royal arms, have served as national flag.
 In fact, until the 19th century, the flag served as a mere support to display the Royal coat of arms, without having any separate meaning.
 Until the 16th century, the flag consisted in a banner of arms, with its field being totally occupied by the field of the coat of arms, then it came to include the complete coat of arms, including the crown and other external elements laid over a monochrome white field.
 The flag only acquired a meaning by its own in 1830, when its field was changed from the neutral white to the distinctive blue and white, which were the national colours at that time.
-Although representing the country since its early beginnings, the flag of Portugal had a limited use until the 19th century, essentially being used as a fortress flag and as naval ensign, with some other flags also existing to represent the nation in other contexts, namely at the sea.
+Although representing the country since its early beginnings, the flag of Portugal had a limited use until the 19th century, essentially being used as a fortress flag and as naval ensign, with some other flags also existing to represent the nation in other contexts, namely at sea.
 In the 19th century, the flag of Portugal started to have a universal use, becoming a real national flag.
 It evolved in a way that gradually incorporated most of the symbols present on the current coat of arms.